Table

 Actions in a comparison table could include:

-• Adding or removing an item for comparison
+• Adding or removing an item for comparison.

-• Adding or removing a parameter row for comparison
+• Adding or removing a parameter row for comparison.

-• Exporting comparison table
+• Exporting the comparison table.

 Spacing